 A tiny slip with the scissors, a fall on the floor, or forgetting about hairstyling chemicals in a client’s hair for just one minute longer can create some serious legal claims against your hair salon.
 Not sure how you can protect yourself?
 You’ve come to the right place!

-Yet, even in such a thriving industry, there are many things that can go wrong.
+Yet, even in such a thriving industry, many things can go wrong.
 And, try to guess who will be affected the most.
 That’s right: the business owners who have to pay for these extremely costly problems.

 Let’s explore the biggest hair salon misfortunes that can result in major financial losses and how you can prevent them.